Rhode Island will knock on doors and stop cars to find New Yorkers to slow the spread of coronavirus - KEYT | KCOY

 “While the Governor may have the power to suspend some state laws and regulations to address this medical emergency, she cannot suspend the Constitution.
 Under the Fourth Amendment, having a New York state license plate simply does not, and cannot, constitute ‘probable cause’ to allow police to stop a car and interrogate the driver, no matter how laudable the goal of the stop may be.”

-New York is coronavirus epicenter in the US, with more than 44,000 cases and at least 519 deaths as of Friday afternoon, according to CNN’s state-by-state count.
+New York is coronavirus epicenter in the US, with more than 52,300 cases and at least 728 deaths as of Saturday, according to CNN’s state-by-state count.

-Rhode Island has reported 203 cases on Friday, the governor said.
-The state has reported no deaths.
+Rhode Island has more than 239 cases with two deaths as of Saturday.

 Checkpoints set up at the Florida Keys